anniekvandijk/react-app-template/README.md

-# Testapp React
+# React template

-This is a React template.
+This is a React template for own use.

-React
+- React
-Webpack
+- Webpack
-Babel
+- Babel
+- Express
-Material UI
+- Material UI